 Another positive feature is the 260-meter (850 feet) drop that the Coulonge makes from its headwaters in Lac Au Barrage to the Grand Chute just before Fort Coulonge on the Ottawa River.
 It has extensive sections of fast water and swifts (estimated at 52 kilometers by Wilson) and 69 runnable rapids (70% of which Wilson grades as Class I).
 Given that the more technical rapids are easy to portage around, the Coulonge makes for an excellent river to introduce “newbies” to the adrenaline-pumping aspect of canoe tripping.

-Of interest to us since our immersion in the world of Canadian Shield pictographs some three years ago is this – this region is the traditional heartland of the Anishinaabe people known to us as the Algonquins.
-With their great river as the core – they called it the Kitchi Sibi (oe Sipi) but to us it is the Ottawa – their traditional territories reached inland on the various tributaries that make up the Kitchi Sibi watershed.
+Of interest to us since our immersion in the world of Canadian Shield pictographs some three years ago is this – the region is the traditional heartland of the Anishinaabe people known to us as the Algonquins.
+With their great river as the core – they called it the Kitchi Sibi (or Sipi) but we know it as the Ottawa – their traditional territories reached inland on the various tributaries that make up the Kitchi Sibi watershed.
 The Coulonge is right in the center of that world.

-They were among the first indigenous peoples whom Champlain met in his exploration of the lands up the St. Laurence from Kebec.
+They were among the first indigenous peoples whom Champlain met in his exploration of the lands up the St. Laurence River from Quebec.
 In a map from 1634 Champlain labelled the great river which runs through their lands La Rivière des Algoumequins and noted their presence on both sides of this river.
-Before contact with the Europeans in the early 1600’s this hunter/gatherer culture may have numbered some 3000 to 6000.
+Before contact with the Europeans in the early 1600’s, this hunter/gatherer culture may have numbered some 3000 to 6000.
 (Estimates seem to vary wildly.)
-Apparently the term Algoumequins or Algonquins derives from what Champlain heard when he asked his Micmac hosts who they were.
+Apparently, the terms Algoumequins or Algonquins derive from what Champlain heard when he asked his Micmac hosts who they were.
 The term translates as “they are our allies” in their Algonquian language.